Best Business Bank Accounts With Overdraft in the UK (2026)

 Co-operative Bank Business DirectPlus Account

-The Co-operative Bank is one of the few UK banks with an explicit ethical policy.
+The Co-operative Bank is one of the few UK banks with an explicit ethical policy, and new customers get 30 months free banking.

 Not ideal if: Businesses wanting cutting-edge mobile banking or integrations